euroscipy/euroscipy_proceedings/papers/bastian_venthur/venthur.rst

 ----------------------

 In this paper we presented Mushu, a free and open source BCI toolbox in Python.
-We showed XXX
+We introduced Mushu's main data structure and explained the design ideas behind the current implementation.
+We gave a short overview of the existing methods in the toolbox and showed how we utilized unit testing to make sure the toolbox works as specified, where to find the extensive documentation and some detailed examples.

+Together with Mushu_ [Mushu]_ our signal acquisition library and Pyff [Pyff]_ our Framework for Feedback and Stimulus Presentation, Wyrm adds the final piece to our ongoing effort to provide a complete, free and open source BCI system in Python.

 Mushu is available under the terms of the MIT license, its repository can be found at http://github.com/venthur/mushu.

-Together with `Mushu <http://github.com/venthur/mushu>`__ [Mushu]_ our signal acquisition library and `Pyff <http://github.com/venthur/pyff>`__ [Pyff]_ our Framework for Feedback and Stimulus Presentation, Wyrm adds the final piece to our ongoing effort to provide a complete, free and open source BCI system in Python.

 Acknowledgements